xaur/decred-news/guidelines.md

 The main goal of Network is to keep people's eyes on network health indicators such as hashrate, rate of missed tickets, locked DCR amount and percentage, count of nodes, node version distribution.

-This section als covers any notable incidents and updates such as consensus rules voting.
+This section also covers any notable dynamics (like sharp hashrate drop or spike), incidents and updates (such as consensus rules voting).

 Network, Mining and Integrations together cover the infrastructure area.